Hampshire Hikes & Historical Sites

 Tourists are required to use the Cuban Convertible Peso (CUC).
 CUCs are exchangeable at the airport, banks or CADECA exchange offices.

-To avoid time-consuming visits to banks, it is suggested that you change most of the currency needed for the whole trip either at the airport on arrival, or at Vinales CADECA after the first day’s walk.
-Many clients have found that about CUC$300- 350 (equivalent to US$ 300-350) per person is a realistic amount.
+To avoid time-consuming visits to banks, it is suggested that you change most of the currency needed for the whole trip at the Hotel Nacional in Havana.
+Many clients have found that about CUC 300- 350 (equivalent to US$ 300-350) per person is a realistic amount.
 To avoid double currency transaction charges, sterling seems the most practical choice of currency to take.
 Cash is the easiest option, but there are now cash machines in some towns and airports, and these accept most UK credit and debit cards.
 Before travelling to Cuba, you should check with your card provider that your cards are valid for use in Cuba.
 Cards issued by US banks are not accepted.
 Also note commission charges on ATM transactions can be expensive.

 If you opt for cash, obviously concealed body belts and hotel safes (when available) are good choices!
 Notes should be clean (no writing on them or tears) and of £10, £20 or £50 value.